 3. HIGH SPEED FILTRATION.
-Depending on tank size we will utilize one of our six filtration units.
+Depending on tank size we will utilize one of our eight filtration units.
 All filtration or “Fuel Polishing” is conducted at a speed that correlates to the tank size.

 4. POLISHING.
 Fuel is removed from the lowest part of the tank, put through a series of filters, coelscers, centrifuges and clean fuel is returned to the tank.

 5. RETESTING.
 After a Fuel Technician has approached a process rate 2 times the volume of the tank, fuel is retested to ASTM standards to determine effectiveness.
 Click Here for More Information

 6. USABILITY INDEX.
 Fuel is polished to levels of scrutiny above ASTM standards and a Usability Index is determined to gauge fuel conditions.

 7. CHEMICAL CORRECTIONS.
 Additives are added if necessary to cure deficiencies that are found.

 8. FINAL TESTING.
 Is conducted to ASTM standards that all fuel is intended for its purpose.
 Certificate-of-Analysis-Sample-2021

 9. INSPECTION.
 A basic inspection is conducted to insure that all lids, manholes, vents, and other critical components are tight and free from leaks.

 10. REPORTS.
 Waste disposal manifests are filled out along with field reports for future referencing.